mikebrady/nqptp/README.md

 ```
 ### Remove Old Service Files
 #### Linux
-If you are updating from a version older than 1.1-dev-51, in Linux, remove the service file `nqptp.service` from the directory `/lib/systemd/system` (you'll need superuser privileges):
+If you are updating from version 1.1-dev-51 or earlier in Linux, remove the service file `nqptp.service` from the directory `/lib/systemd/system` (you'll need superuser privileges):
 ```
 # rm /lib/systemd/system/nqptp.service
 ```
+Don't worry if you get a message stating that the file doesn't exist -- no harm done.

 #### FreeBSD
+At present, there is no need to remove the old FreeBSD startup script, but should you wish to do so,
-Remove the startup script file `nqptp` from the directory `/usr/local/etc/rc.d` (you'll need superuser privileges):
+remove the startup script file `nqptp` from the directory `/usr/local/etc/rc.d` as follows (you'll need superuser privileges):
 ```
 # rm /usr/local/etc/rc.d/nqptp
 ```

-Don't worry if you get a message stating that the file doesn't exist -- no harm done.

 ### Build and Install